-The student learning outcomes are included in the syllabus, the Clinical Performance Evaluation Tool (CPET), the HESI assessment exams, the graduate surveys, and the employer surveys.
+The student learning outcomes are included in the syllabus, the Clinical Performance Evaluation Tool (CPET), the HESI assessment exams, the graduate surveys and the employer surveys.
 In addition, the exam questions are matched to the SLO and the course objectives to ensure each was measured.
 These were updated when the curriculum change occurred to match the SLOs.
-Each course has been taught at least once, and the assessments have been completed within one month of each course's completion.
+Each of the courses has been taught at least once and the course assessments have been completed within one month of the completion of each course.